Become a craft brewer immediately.

 If this seems a bit overwhelming, don’t worry, I created this detailed No-Stress Brew Day Checklist to guide you through brew day.

 Give yourself a pat on the back.
 You’ve just brewed your first beer!
 It may not look like much now, but that liquid gold is going to undergo a lot of (vigorous) change in the next 24-72 hours and gradually over the next 14 days.
-We’ll talk about that in greater detail tomorrow.
+We’ll talk about that in greater detail in the next section.

-A final note: Before we sign off for the day, I should point out that to keep your first brew day stress-free and easy-going, I omitted an optional step: taking a hydrometer reading before you add the yeast to measure the wort’s original gravity.
-Taking this measurement now, and then a second after fermentation allows us to calculate the ABV (alcohol percentage) of our beer.
+A final note: I should point out that to keep your first brew day stress-free and easy-going, I omitted an optional step: taking a hydrometer reading before you add the yeast to measure the wort’s original gravity.
+Taking this measurement now, and then a second reading after fermentation lets us calculate the ABV (alcohol percentage) of our beer.
 If you’re interested in doing this with your first brew, read my blog post, “How to Use a Hydrometer to Measure Your Beer’s ABV.”
 But in all honesty, if you follow the instructions, you should hit the approximate ABV level identified in your recipe.
 And if you didn’t hit it on the mark, so what?
 Consider it your own unique brew.
-As Julia Childs famously told her viewers, “never apologize!”
-I say this in jest, of course.
 You will eventually want to take hydrometer readings as you advance in your craft, but for your very first batch, don’t stress about it.

 6. The Magic of Fermentation